feiyangfan/learning/README.md

 ## Learning

 ### General:
-* Consistency: make sure when developing, keep everything clean, easy to navigate.
+* **Consistency**: make sure when developing, keep everything clean, easy to navigate.
 Also, easy to understand for later reviews

 ### Git related: